FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/3_add_more_cookers_for_parallel_operations.md

 process_chain_2.add_sink(sink=sink)
 process_chain_2.add_source(source=source)
 ```
-## Create two process steps
+## Create Two Process Steps
-Then two process steps are created.
+Each of the chains must hold an own instance of the cooker.
+It is important that the names of the process steps are unique.
 ```
 process_step_1 = process_chain_1.create_process_step(name="Cooker 1")
 process_step_2 = process_chain_2.create_process_step(name="Cooker 2")